 1- Articulate vision and inspire

-A clear and inspiring vision, along with the ability to inspire, are essential pillars of innovation in the ecosystem of vocational education.
+A clear vision, along with the ability to inspire, are essential pillars of innovation in the ecosystem of vocational education.
 By providing a sense of purpose and direction, a well-articulated vision can motivate students, educators, and entrepreneurs to explore new possibilities and take on new challenges.
 At the same time, inspiration sparks creativity and curiosity, helping to cultivate a culture of innovation, creativity, and

 collaboration.
 Together, these pillars can help to create a more dynamic and responsive workforce, driving progress and creating new opportunities for individuals, communities, and society.